 Implement Residence Based Taxation

 A complex tax system, unique in the world, unfairly burdens American citizens abroad.
 It imposes significant costs on tax preparation and reporting, often where no tax is due and many times leads to double taxation.
-The most serious problems relate to the way the US tax code targets many collective savings vehicles (“PFICs”) and retirement plans in non-US jurisdictions.
+Notably, US tax code targets many collective savings vehicles (“PFICs”) and retirement plans in non-US jurisdictions.
 These have been identified in the recent from the US General Accounting Office (GAO), Workplace retirement accounts1 which require changes in the tax code.

 Institute Due Process before Revoking Any Passport